Governor’s Distinguished Scholarship | GS

 Who May Apply:

-Governor’s Distinguished applicants must possess a 32 ACT Superscore and a 3.5 GPA, or the standing of National Merit and National Achievement Finalist.
+High school seniors who possess a 32 ACT composite or superscore or 1410 on the SAT while maintaining a 3.5 unweighted, cumulative GPA or the standing of National Merit and National Achievement Finalist.

 Detailed Description